 Long Beach Homicide Detective Todd Johnson wrongly concluded that the victim in this case accidentally fell down while doing yoga at home on the morning of March 3, 2014, hit the back of her head on a flat, smooth, concrete floor, and died.
-Some people say that, yes, these accidents happen: she bumped her head, and everything seemed fine for a while, and yet she died later from a brain injury, as in the case of actress Natasha Richardson.
+Some people say, yes, these accidents happen: she bumped her head, and everything seemed fine for a while, but she died later from a brain injury, as in the case of actress Natasha Richardson.

 In this case, however, the victim’s injuries were far more extensive and severe than a bump on the head, or even a serious concussion.
 The victim’s occipital scalp was split by an irregular laceration measuring one-and-three-quarter inches long.
 Her occipital bone (the thickest bone in the skull) was broken, with a fracture measuring four-and-one-half inches long.
 As documented by the medical examiner, the victim’s brain injuries included acute subdural hematoma, subarachnoid hemorrhage (thick and severe), brain contusions, intracerebral hemorrhage, intraventricular hemorrhage, and transtentorial herniation.